Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 However, because Verizon’s network is known to have the widest coverage and they have limited LTE spectrum in many locations, it’s not uncommon in some areas to find that the local Verizon tower is overloaded and sluggish during peak times, especially in popular travel destinations for RVers and boaters.

-Verizon remains in distant second behind T-Mobile when it comes to 5G, but it is rapidly expanding its mid-band 5G network using band n77, which will be the core of Verizon's 5G network for some time to come.
-As of early 2025, Verizon claims that 280 million Americans are now covered with mid-band 5G.
+Verizon remains in second place behind T-Mobile when it comes to 5G, but it is rapidly expanding its mid-band 5G network using band n77, which will be the core of Verizon's 5G network for some time to come.

 Verizon Device Compatibility Tips: